-The Nicholas (Nick) H. Null Memorial is located in Parkersburg West Virginia.
+The Nicholas (Nick) H. Null Memorial is one of several veterans’ memorials located in Parkersburg, West Virginia.
 The memorial was dedicated in 2013 and is located at Parkersburg's City Park.
-The memorial pays tribute to 31 American Soldiers including Null who lost their lives during a combat mission on August 6th, 2011 after their helicopter was shot down.
+It pays tribute to thirty-one American Soldiers, including Null, who lost their lives during a combat mission in Afghanistan on August 6th, 2011 after their helicopter was shot down.
 At the time, the incident was the greatest single loss of American life since the war in Afghanistan had begun.
-The memorial specifically honors Null who was a Parkersburg native prior to joining the Navy.
+This memorial specifically honors Null, who was a Parkersburg native prior to joining the Navy.

 Backstory and Context

-In 2013 the Nick Null Memorial was dedicated in memory and honor of Null and the soldiers of Extortion 17.
+In 2013, the Nick Null Memorial was dedicated in memory and honor of Null and the soldiers of Extortion 17.
 The memorial consists of several monuments arranged in precise formation.
-Standing in the center is a monument with Nulls picture and a statue of military boots with a rifle standing between them and a helmet on the top.
-The bottom of the monument consist of a stone with the names and titles of everyone killed on Extortion 17 etched into it.
+Standing in the center is a memorial with Null’s picture and a statue of military boots with a rifle standing between them and a helmet on the top.
+The bottom of the monument consists of a stone with the names and titles of everyone killed on Extortion 17 etched into it.
 Behind that monument are three other stone monuments.
 Two of those monuments have insignia of different divisions of the military etched into them, while one has the names of all the local service members killed since September 11th, 2001.
-Etched on the back of those three stone monuments are the words "Some Gave All".
-The memorial was erected largely due to public donations to the Nick Null Memorial Foundation that was set up by Nick’s mother Tracy.
+Etched on the back of those three stone monuments are the words "Some Gave All."
+The memorial was erected largely due to public donations to the Nick Null Memorial Foundation that was set up by Null’s mother, Tracy Null.

 Darack, Ed.
 The Final Flight of Extortion 17.
 Air & Space Smithsonian.
 Accessed September 22, 2017. http://www.airspacemag.com/military-aviation/final-flight-extortion-17-180953947/.